dymx101/DYMRollingBanner/README.md

             NSLog(@"banner tapped, index = %@", @(whichIndex));
         }];

+        // 6.
+If 'YES', the auto scrolling will scroll to the right vc.isAutoScrollingBackward = YES;

-        // 6. start auto rolling (optional, default does not auto roll) [_rollingBannerVC startRolling];
+        // 7. start auto rolling (optional, default does not auto roll) [_rollingBannerVC startRolling];
 ```
 And you are good to go!